OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

    0.00 0.00 0.00 1.00
    %endblock Diag.Kpoints

 Also, as the k-points may be defined either by specifying a list of k-points as described above or by a Monkhorst-Pack (MP) grid in terms of the dimensions of the k-point mesh.
 An MP grid is thus specified by just three numbers along each axis.
+By selecting the default option allows k-point sampling through the gamma point.

  ::